JUNE8UG/Automobile-Inventory/README.md

 ## Note
 This program is intended for educational purposes and serves as a basic example of a command-line inventory management system.
 It does not include advanced features or user interfaces but can be a starting point for further enhancements.

-Feel free to explore, modify, and adapt this program to suit your needs.
-Contributions and feedback are welcome!

-## License
-Specify the license under which your project is released.

-## Contributing
-Provide guidelines on how users can contribute to your project.

 Make sure to replace `Automobile.java` with the actual name of your Java file.
 This program was developed using Java 21.01

+## Usage

+Feel free to use the code in this repository for personal learning, educational purposes, or as a reference for your Python projects.
+If you find any issues or have suggestions for improvement, please refer to the [Contributing](#contributing) section.

+## Contributing

+If you would like to contribute to this repository, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and submit a pull request.

+Your contributions are highly appreciated!

+## License

+This repository is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

+Happy coding!